-a.
-Contributions - The Plan receives (1) Participant contributions (a) as pre-tax, after-tax and/or Roth 401(k) savings, and/or (b) rollover contributions, and (2) Employer contributions, as matching contributions.
+- Plan description The following description provides general information regarding the Big River Steel 401(k) Plan (the "Plan"), a defined contribution plan which covers employees of Big River Steel LLC (BRS), a subsidiary of United States Steel Corporation (the "Plan Sponsor") and another entity in the controlled group.
+Eligibility begins in the month following the month of hire.
+The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
+See Note 3 for details on Plan amendments.
+Participants should refer to the Summary Plan Description and the plan document for a complete description of the Plan.
+These documents are available from the United States Steel and Carnegie Pension Fund (the Plan Administrator). - a.
+Contributions The Plan receives (1) participant contributions (a) as pre-tax, after-tax and/or Roth 401(k) savings, and/or (b) rollover contributions, and (2) employer contributions, as matching contributions.
 Each component of contributions is described in further detail below.
-Participants may save from 1 percent to 16 percent of base salary (35 percent if eligible earnings in the immediately preceding year is equal to or less than the threshold amount for determining highly compensated employees for the year preceding the year in which savings occur) in half percent increments on a pre-tax basis, an after-tax basis, as after-tax Roth 401(k) savings or a combination thereof.
+Participants may save from 1 percent to 18 percent of regular compensation (35 percent if eligible earnings in the immediately preceding year are equal to or less than the threshold amount for determining highly compensated employees for the year preceding the year in which savings occur) in half percent increments, on a pre-tax basis, an after-tax Roth 401(k) savings or a combination thereof (1 percent minimum for each type of savings elected) and, in 10 percent increments, up to 50 percent of bonus type of savings elected).
 Other qualified plan limits include:

-2022 2021 Dollar Limit on IRC Sec.
-401(k) pre-tax contributions \$ 20,500 \$ 19,500 Dollar Limit on IRC Sec.
-414(v) catch-up contributions \$ 6,500 \$ 6,500 Dollar Limit on IRC Sec.
-415(c) contributions \$ 61,000 \$ 58,000 Maximum covered compensation [IRC 401(a)(17)] \$ 305,000 \$ 290,000 Highly Compensated Employee Definition \$ 135,000 \$ 130,000
+2024 2023 Dollar Limit on IRC Sec.
+401(k) pre-tax contributions \$ 23,000 \$ 22,500 Dollar Limit on IRC Sec.
+414(v) catch-up contributions \$ 7,500 \$ 7,500 Dollar Limit on IRC Sec.
+415(c) contributions \$ 69,000 \$ 66,000 Maximum covered compensation {IRC 401(a)(17)} \$ 345,000 \$ 330,000 Highly Compensated Employee Threshold {414(q)(1)(B)} \$ 155,000 \$ 150,000

-The Plan has an auto-enrollment feature where eligible employees are automatically enrolled in the Plan at a pre-tax contribution percentage of 3 percent per pay period, unless they select a different pre-tax contribution percentage amount or make an affirmative election not to contribute to the Plan.
+The Plan has an auto-enrollment feature where eligible employees are automatically enrolled in the Plan at a pre-tax contribution percentage of 3 percent of regular compensation per pay period, unless they select a different pre-tax contribution percentage amount or make an affirmative election not to contribute to the Plan.
 Participants hired prior to January 1, 2022 who had an automatic deferral in 2021 under prior Plan provisions could elect within 90 days of the first automatic deferral to withdraw all employee savings (including earnings).
 Additionally, the Plan has an auto-escalation feature where the initial 3 percent pre-tax contribution percentage will automatically increase by 1 percent on the enrollment anniversary date each year until the contribution percentage reaches 6 percent.
 Participants may, at any time, change their contribution percentage or suspend any future deductions from their pay.
 The annual increase feature applies to Roth 401(k) savings where a participant has a Roth 401(k) savings election, but not a pre-tax savings election.